ChadCapra/.files/README.md

 ## Next setup Crostini support (i.e. app launcher/displays)

-Assuming, you installed `yay` we can use that for setting up Crostini Tools
+Assuming, you installed `yay` (from above steps) we can use that for setting up Crostini Tools

 ```
 yay cros-container-guest-tools-git